10 Money-Saving Tips You Should Definitely Ignore

 Save 10 percent of your income for retirement

 We hate to break it to you, but for most, this figure is far too low, according to Deglow.
 How come?
-Between modest incomes at first jobs and student loan payments, most people aren’t able to save 10 percent of their income until they’re further along in their career.
-And once they reach the point where they’re able to tuck away cash, it could be too late to only set aside 10 percent.
+Between modest incomes at first jobs and student loan payments, most people aren't able to save 10 percent of their income until they're further along in their career.
+And once they reach the point where they're able to tuck away cash, it could be too late to only set aside 10 percent.
 To determine the smartest percentage for your lifestyle, chat with a professional who can map out a detailed plan with money-saving tips to prep you—and your bank account—for your golden years.
+If you're looking to pad your wallet for the future, learn these stock market tricks.

 Over withhold on taxes from your wages to ensure a tax refund